Enhancing the lives of the children and families in Lockhart River through reading and learning

 Sunsuper’s Dreams for a Better World grants will provide the funds for training and resources to expand our Kuunchi Kakana Centre early years program with a particular emphasis on engaged literacy with parents/carers in the Lockhart River community.

 We will create an environment of learning and sharing culture together, whilst contributing to adult’s and children’s learning.
-The grant will

-The grants will also be applied to upskill staff and parents/carers, and evaluation of the program so that beyond this year, this program is sustainable with many more children and families benefitting in the future
+The grants will also be applied to upskill staff and parents/carers, and evaluation of the program so that beyond this year, this program is sustainable with many more children and families benefit in the future

 In Lockhart River, most children do not have books at home.
 With increased funds, extra resources can be purchased, and follow up training and mentoring can be offered.